Roland TR-808

+Background

 In the 1960s, drum machines were most often used to accompany home organs.
 They did not allow users to program rhythms, but instead offered preset patterns such as bossa nova.
 In 1969, the Hammond Organ Company hired the American musician and engineer Don Lewis to demonstrate its products, including an electronic organ with a built-in drum machine designed by the Japanese company Ace Tone.
 Lewis was known for performances using electronic instruments he had modified, decades before the popularization of instrument hacking via circuit bending.
 He made extensive modifications to the Ace Tone drum machine, creating his own rhythms and wiring it through his organ's expression pedal to accent the percussion.

 Lewis was approached by Ikutaro Kakehashi, the president and founder of Ace Tone, who wanted to know how he had achieved the sounds using the Ace Tone machine.
 In 1972, Kakehashi formed the Roland Corporation and hired Lewis to help design drum machines.
 By the late 1970s, microprocessors were appearing in instruments such as the Roland MC-8 Microcomposer, and Kakehashi realized they could be used to program drum machines.
 In 1978, Roland released the CompuRhythm CR-78, the first drum machine with which users could write, save and replay their own patterns.

-With its next machine, the TR-808, Roland aimed to develop a drum machine for the professional market, expecting that it would mainly be used to create demos.
-The engineers conceived a "drum synthesizer" with which users could program drum sequences and edit parameters such as tuning, decay and level.
-Though they aimed to emulate real percussion, the prohibitive cost of memory drove them to design sound-generating hardware instead of using samples (prerecorded sounds).
-Kakehashi purchased faulty transistors to create the 808's distinctive sizzling sound.
-The chief engineer, Makoto Muroi, credited the 808 voice circuit design to "Mr. Nakamura" and the software to "Mr. Matsuoka".